mlochbaum/BQN/spec/scope.md

 The definition of *program order* for identifier tokens follows the order of BQN [execution](evaluate.md).
 It corresponds to the order of a particular traversal of the abstract syntax tree for a program.
 To find the relative ordering of two identifiers in a program, we consider the highest-depth node that they both belong to; in this node they must occur in different components, or that component would be a higher-depth node containing both of them.
 In most nodes, the program order goes from right to left: components further to the right come earlier in program order.
 The exceptions are `PROGRAM`, `BODY`, `NS_BODY`, `list`, `subject` (for stranding), and body case (`FCase`, `_mCase`, `_cCase_`, `FMain`, `_mMain`, `_cMain_`, `brSub`, `BrFunc`, `_brMod1`, and `_brMod2_`) nodes, in which program order goes in the opposite order, from left to right (some assignment target nodes also contain lists or strands, but their ordering is irrelevant because if two identifiers with the same name appear in such a list, then it can't be a definition).

+A subject label is the `s` term in a `brSub` node.
+As part of a header, it can serve as the definition for an identifier.
+However, it's defined to be a syntax error if another instance of this identifier appears, except in a `Return` node (which cannot access its value).

 ### Special names

 Special names such as `𝕩` or `𝕣` refer to variables, but have no definition and do not use scoping.
 Instead, they always refer to the immediately enclosing scope, and are defined automatically when the block is evaluated.